Salmon and trout fishing near Gleneagles

-The River Earn starts its 46miles journey in Loch Earn and flows east towards the sea in the River Tay estuary near the city of Perth.
+The River Earn offers trout, grayling, sea trout and salmon fishing close to Gleneagles and an hour north of Edinburgh and Glasgow.
+The river Earn starts its 46miles journey in Loch Earn and flows east towards the sea in the River Tay estuary near the city of Perth.
 The upper reaches are vibrant and fast flowing offering challenging and exciting fly fishing opportunities, as the river nears Auchterarder and the Gleneagles area, it becomes a deeper slower flowing river which meanders through farmlands and on towards the sea near Abernethy.

 The River Earn is one of Scotland’s most productive sea trout rivers, last year 2020 saw a rise in catch rates.

 The Lochlane and Laggan fishings offers some of the best runs and pools in this river.
-The beat is positioned between Comrie and Crieff and nettles in the picturesque Strathearn valley.
-There’s just over 2 miles of double bank fishing and 0.3 of single banks, with 32 named pools and two fishing huts (a third will be erected this year to replace the famous old hut in the middle beat).
+The beat is positioned between Comrie and Crieff and nestles in the picturesque Strathearn valley.
+There’s just over 2 miles of double bank fishing and 0.3 of single banks, with 32 named pools and three fishing huts.
+The Middle Beat hut was completed last year in 2020, replacing the old iconic hut that stood for many years.

 It’s possible to spin cast and fly fish on this beat.
 Our advice is to do both.
 There are runs and glides that are simply mouthwatering for the fly and slower deeper pools worth trying a spinning lure like a salmo toby or Rapala.